 1 oz Cocchi Vermouth

 Stir with ice, then strain into a chilled cocktail glass.
 Garnish with a twist of orange peel.

 Like the Trident cocktail, this drink also features Aquavit, a caraway and anise spirit.
 In this case, Krogstad was used which is a local spirit made at House Spirits Distillery less than a mile down the street!
-Last year, we visited House Spirits and I stuffed a bottle of Krogstad into my suitcase.
+Last year, we visited House Spirits and stuffed a bottle of Krogstad into our suitcase.

 In addition to swapping out gin for aquavit, the Norwegian Negroni uses Cynar instead of Campari.
-I love Cynar, so naturally, I exploit every opportunity to try it in a cocktail.
+We love Cynar, so naturally, we exploit every opportunity to try it in a cocktail.
 Rounding out the main ingredients is the newly-imported Cocchi Vermouth di Torino.
 Cocchi is a sweet vermouth made using an original 1891 recipe that is definitely a notch above most red vermouths.
 It lacks the vanilla addition of Carpano Antica Formula, but retains bold flavors of cocoa, citrus and rhubarb.
 It pairs beautifully with Cynar and stands up to the intensity of the aquavit.

-You might think all of these bold flavors would compete for your attention, but I found this cocktail balanced and delicious.
+You might think all of these bold flavors would compete for your attention, but we found this cocktail balanced and delicious.
 Like a good Negroni where gin helps the sweet and bitter flavors sing, this version comes with a surprise finish when you are rewarded with a touch of caraway.

 In addition to the Norwegian Negroni, Emily treated us to an exciting original cocktail of her own design called the Mexican Circus Tiger, but that’s a story for the next post. . .